rachkoshy/SecureGuard-AI/README.md

 ## 👩‍💻 Author

 **Rachel Mariam Koshy**

 This is a proof-of-concept project built for learning purposes.
-Not intended for production use without further security hardening.